znswanderer/znswanderer.github.io/_posts/2021-06-27-Solving-the-schrödinger-equation-with-SymPy.md

 This time we do not get an error message, but it is still not, what we were looking for: the double equal sign `==` is the *comparison* operator.
 Clearly the right-hand-side (RHS) is in general not equal to the LHS.
-In fact we looking for the solutions $$\psi$$ for which the equality will hold.
+In fact we are looking for the solutions $$\psi$$ for which the equality will hold.

 The correct way in SymPy is to define an `Eq` object, like `Eq(RHS, LHS)`.
 Let's do just that: